openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAuthenticatorInfo(owner: string): Promise&lt;AuthenticatorInfo&gt;

 Obtains authenticator information of an app account.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount